Tony Albert: Work

 Like Bell and Ah Kee, the use of text is essential to Albert's practice.
 Headhunter (2007), an installation consisted of various objects Albert had been collecting for several years, portrays the past racism in Australia and puts emphasis on "the commodification of Aboriginal people for consumption by the non-Indigenous population, at a time when actual engagements with Aboriginal people were rare and predominantly paternalistic."

 The application of text can also be seen in Albert's photographic work such as Hey ya!
 (Shake it like a Polaroid picture) (2007).

 Awards and commissions

 In 2014 Albert won first prize in the National Aboriginal & Torres Strait Islander Art Award with his work We can be Heroes, prompted by the 2012 shooting by police of two Aboriginal teenagers in Kings Cross.
 Albert's was the first photographic work to win the prize.

 In 2015, Albert was commissioned by the City of Sydney to create Yininmadyemi - Thou didst let fall, a public work for Hyde Park, Sydney.
 The work serves as a memorial to Aboriginal military history and features four large upright bullets and shell casings.
 He was the Archibald Prize finalist in 2016 and 2017.

 Exhibitions

 Albert's work has been the subject of nine solo exhibitions and over fifty group exhibitions.

+In June 2024, Albert's work Crop Circles In Yoga #5 as well as his large-scale artwork BEAM ME UP The Art of Abduction were exhibited in Melbourne's Federation Square as part of 'The Blak Infinite' program at the 2024 RISING: festival in Melbourne.